dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-python.md

 cd hellopython
 ```

+### Initialize the Python virutal environment

+To work with Python projects, they need to be within a virtual environment.
 To create a virtual environment, run the following command:

 ```python
 python -m venv .venv